-The outbreak of a novel strain of coronavirus ("Covid-19" or the "Covid-19 Pandemic") is still ongoing, though the effects on our operations, such as access restrictions to hospitals and difficulties obtaining donor materials, have largely ameliorated and did not have a material effect on our operations during the three months ended March 31, 2022.
+The COVID-19 Pandemic is still ongoing, though the effects on our operations, such as restricted access to hospitals and difficulties obtaining donor materials, have largely been ameliorated and did not materially affect our operations during the three months ended June 30, 2022.
 We are continuously monitoring for any developments that may impact our operations, including novel variants of the virus and government and societal responses to mitigate the spread.

 We continue to exercise an abundance of caution with respect to the health and well-being of our employees.
-We are allowing our non-essential employees to work from home and advising all employees to receive a Covid-19 vaccine as soon as reasonably possible.
+Our offices are open and staffed, and we are operating under a hybrid work model for some personnel as well as encouraging all employees to get vaccinated if they have not already done so.